jrhead/COVIDandSchools/README.md

 ### output

+Output is too large to be stored in github and can be found at Figshare: (https://figshare.com/projects/Output_files_for_COVID-19_and_Schools_project/101387)

 The **output** directory contains .RData files of independent realizations of the model across different model specifications and assumptions.
 It contains three sub-directories:

 1. **main_counter_factual_interventions** contains .RData files which are output from examining the 6 counterfactual interventions examining the effect of the spring semester closure.